Safety Data Sheet 250-1201

 Potential chronic health effects.
 Not available.

-Developmental effects: No known significant effects or critical hazards.
+Carcinogenicity, Mutagenicity, Teratogenicity, Developmental and Fertility effects:: No known effects or hazards.

 Numerical measures of toxicity.